csiro-fair/marimba/docs/pipeline.md

 only the intended files have been changed by the `_post_package` method.

 #### Example `_post_package` Implementation

+The `_post_package` method enables various post-processing operations on packaged datasets.
+Here are some common use
+cases:

+##### 1. Removing sensitive data

 [.env](https://pypi.org/project/python-dotenv/) files are a standard way to manage secrets (e.g. API tokens, passwords) for applications, but should not be published (even on GitHub).
 In the case of the marimba pipeline, this could be a problem, as the entire pipeline is included in the dataset.
 To solve this problem, the `_post_package` method can be